biilmann/coffee-toml/README.md

 ## TOML Coffee

 A small TOML parser written in CoffeeScript.
-Comes with a Jasmine test-suite that might be of help to other implementers.

-Groups with dots [alpha.beta] still not supported.
+Works both in browsers and as a CommonJS module.

 ### Usage:

     config = TOML.parse(yourTOMLString)

-### Tests:
+### Jasmine Specs:

 Just download the repo and open **specRunner.html**